 Moving Forward Organized By Feature

-So the idea of starting with a monilith does not mean you create tangled mess
+So, starting with a monolith does not mean you have created a tangled mess.

-By organizing all components (Model, Controllers, Services, Repos) by Feature, rather than the tangled mess you have more order in the way the code is grouped.
+By organizing all the components (Model, Controllers, Services, Repos) by Feature, instead of a tangled mess you have more order in the way the code is grouped.

-We can break out a package/feature into to a seperate service when:
+We can break out a package or feature into to a separate service when:

 - A package gets too full of components and requires multiple team members to maintain

-- Functionality of a package needs to be exposed outside of the context of this application
+- The functionality of a package needs to be exposed outside of the context of the application

-- Want to re-write a feature in a language/framework better suited for the problem the feature/package is addressesing
+- We want to re-write a feature in a language or framework better suited for the problem the feature or package is addressing

-In theory I hope to just copy the package/feature into a new Spring Boot app, add the correct dependanices, update tests and then have a new service to deploy.
+In theory, I hope to simply copy the package or feature into a new Spring Boot app, add the correct dependancies, update the tests and then have a new service to deploy.
 I'm sure there will be more to it than that, but at least there is a clear starting place now.

-Time will tell how well this works, but going forward I plan to be less aggressive to peel out services but more mindful of package structures.
+Time will tell how well this works, but going forward I plan to be less aggressive in peeling out services, but more mindful of package structures.